GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Introduction

-Sara's goal is to analyze how the new banking product is performing, which requires querying a secure corporate database.
+Sara's goal is to analyze how the new banking product is performing, which requires querying a secure corporate data store.
 Since she is a product owner, not a database administrator, she wants to converse with her data in plain, natural English.

 Writing custom code to map user queries to database schemas can be incredibly tedious.
-Instead, you will use the *Model Context Protocol (MCP)*, an open-standard protocol that securely connects LLMs to external data sources.
-By integrating the Google-managed *BigQuery MCP Server* into your agent, you will empower the LLM to inspect tables, structure SQL queries, and fetch results automatically, all while adhering to security best practices.
+Instead, we'll let our model generate the SQL queries and use a tool to access the underlying data source and run queries.

+We could build our own tool, but there's also a plethora of tools available built by others.
+This is where the *Model Context Protocol (MCP)* plays a role; it offers a standardized method for agents to comprehend and engage with the functionalities of external tools and services developed by others.

+For this challenge we'll use the the Google-managed *BigQuery MCP Server* to acess the data source.

 ### Description